Who is a refugee?

 Where do refugees resettle?

 All across the United States.
-Refugees have been resettled in all 50 states, with California, Texas and New York resettling the most refugees in FY 2017.
+Refugees have been resettled in 49 U.S. states, with Texas, Washington and Ohio resettling the most refugees in FY 2018.

 Source: Refugee Processing Center